Urban Studies

 713 Milstein Learning Center

-The Barnard–Columbia Urban Studies program enables students to explore and understand the urban experience in all of its richness and complexity.
-It recognizes the city as an amalgam of diverse peoples and their social, political, economic, and cultural interactions within a distinctive built environment.
-Students study the evolution and variety of urban forms and governance structures, which create opportunities for, as well as constrain, the exercise of human agency, individual and collective.
-They explore the place of the city in different historical and comparative contexts, as well as in the human imagination.
+The Barnard–Columbia Urban Studies program enables students to explore and understand the dynamics of cities and urbanization.
+Students engage the city as an amalgam of social, spatial, historical, cultural, and environmental phenomena.
+Students study the evolution of urban forms and social structures, which create opportunities and constraints for the exercise of human agency.
+They examine the city in different historical and comparative contexts, as well as in the human imagination.

-Majors build an intellectual foundation that combines interdisciplinary coursework and a concentration of study within a single field.
-Through the two-semester junior colloquium, students study urban history and contemporary issues, and at the same time hone their interdisciplinary, analytical and research skills.
-This shared experience prepares them for their independent research project in their senior year.
+Majors build an intellectual foundation that combines broad, interdisciplinary coursework and in-depth focus on a particular sub-field.
+The core courses expose students to the diversity of urban studies as a field, while the methods and Junior Seminar requirements introduce them to the challenge of doing original research.
+This prepares them for their independent senior thesis project, undertaken over the entirety of their final year.
 We encourage our majors to use New York City as a laboratory, and many courses draw on the vast resources of the city and include an off-campus experience.

 Student Learning Outcomes